aarushikapoor2004/finance-dash/README.md

 ## Overview

-Zorvyn is a single-page personal finance dashboard that allows users to track income and expenses, visualize spending patterns, and get smart financial insights — all without a backend.
+Finzo is a single-page personal finance dashboard that allows users to track income and expenses, visualize spending patterns, and get smart financial insights — all without a backend.
 All data is managed client-side using Zustand with localStorage persistence.

 The application supports two user roles — **Admin** (full CRUD access) and **Viewer** (read-only) — making it suitable as a demonstration of role-based access control in a frontend-only app.